aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     However, sometimes it is because the name is used before being defined or given a value.

-    In your program, `cost` is an unknown name.
+    In your program, no object with the name `cost` exists.
     Instead of writing `cost`, perhaps you meant one of the following:
     *   Global scope: `cos`, `cosh`, `acos`